 It was hoped to find a way up the eastern slope of the Razorback Ridge, and the Brigadier and the Commanding Officer set off to make a reconnaissance.
 They were however recalled by an urgent call for help from the Grenadiers who feared that their two forward companies had been overrun.
 Captain H.S.N.
 Rathbone, commanding F Company, was killed.
-Lieutenant H. Brooking-Clark brought up 20 reinforcements of various odd men from A Echelon.
+Lieutenant H. Brooking-Clark brought up twenty reinforcements of various odd men from A Echelon.

-The Battalion therefore set out from Mieli after dark and went slowly up the Mule Track In the order Right Flank, G Company and Battalion HQ The objective was to secure a firm base at the head of the corrie for a further attack on Point 819 and the Razorback.
-There was no arty. support except harassing fire on the back areas.
+The battalion therefore set out from Mieli after dark and went slowly up the Mule Track In the order Right Flank, G Company and Battalion HQ The objective was to secure a firm base at the head of the corrie for a further attack on Point 819 and the Razorback.
+There was no artillery support except harassing fire on the back areas.
 It was a fine moonlight night.
-Right Flank met opposition near the head of the corrie, but in the moonlight were able to take on the enemy posts one by one; and by first light they had captured their given objective and taken 17 prisoners at the cost of only two casualties.
+Right Flank met opposition near the head of the corrie, but in the moonlight were able to take on the enemy posts one by one; and by first light they had captured their given objective and taken seventeen prisoners at the cost of only two casualties.
 G Company had come up on the left and made contact with the rear companies of the Grenadiers to complete the firm base.

 10th November 1943

 During the night the Ox and Bucks attacked, but just failed to take the whole of their objective and found themselves in the same predicament as the Grenadiers had been.
-A platoon. from Right Flank tried to work onto the lower slopes of RAZORBACK in conjunction with this attack.
+A platoon from Right Flank tried to work onto the lower slopes of Razorback in conjunction with this attack.
 They could not get far, and Lieutenant P.H.
-TUNNARD, the platoon commander, was slightly wounded.
+Tunnard, the platoon commander, was slightly wounded.

-Their positions were so effectively covered by fire that movement by day was almost impossible, and 2 F Company men at midday the next day did not even know that they had been relieved.
+Their positions were so effectively covered by fire that movement by day was almost impossible, and two F Company men at midday the next day did not even know that they had been relieved.

 11th November 1943

-The relief of the Grenadiers by the Coldstreams had been late and hurried, and the relieving tps had failed to take over the most important post covering the area from which came most of the litre troubling us and the Ox and Bucks.
+The relief of the Grenadiers by the Coldstreams had been late and hurried, and the relieving troops had failed to take over the most important post covering the area from which came most of the fire troubling us and the Ox and Bucks.
 The day was fairly quiet and the Corps Commander came up the hill.
 Major W. D. N. Raeburn MBE arrived to be 2 i/c and joined the Commanding Officer up the hill.
 In the evening the Ox and Bucks were driven off the part of the Point 819 feature which they had occupied, and they retired to the G Company area.
 Some alarm was caused during the day when during a certain amount of Spandau fire a party of black porters stampeded through the company positions down the track.

 12th November 1943

 The Corps Commander again visited the positions on the hill.
 Lieutenant R.I.K.
-Moncreiffe and Lieutenant Sir D.Moncreiffe arrived and joined the Companies on the hill.
+Moncreiffe and Lieutenant Sir D.Moncreiffe arrived and joined the companies on the hill.
 Lieutenant T.N.
 Douglas had to out a patrol which was unable to get back during darkness and was caught In on exposed position.
 Lieutenant T.N.
 Douglas himself was wounded.
 The Commanding Officer called upon arty fire on Point 819 so that the patrol could get back, and fire from two regiments come down.
 During the barrage a mortar bomb landed in G Company.
 HQ, wounding Major J.A.L.
 Timpson MC, the company commander, Captain N.H.
 Barne MC, the 2 i/c, killed two signallers and wounded another.
 Further despondency was caused by c German gun on our extreme left rear flank across the River Garigliano which could fire right up the corrie, and did so whenever we were shelling the top.
 On this morning Captain R.S.T.
-Home, commanding RIGHT FLANK, was slightly wounded.
+Home, commanding Right Flank, was slightly wounded.

 It was thought, and reported by Ox and Bucks patrols, that the enemy had moved off Point 819, but when they went forward to occupy it, they met with heavy fire and were unable to do so.
-At night Colour Serjeant Major Little R. MM of G Company. was killed while directing a burial party.
+At night Colour Serjeant Major Little R. MM of G Company was killed while directing a burial party.

 13th November 1943